Common CRM Implementation Failures to Avoid

 Any CRM strategic effort will be lost without the voiced support and committed engagement from top management.

 The truth is that CRM software doesn’t work on its own.
 You get out of it what you put in it.
 If staff aren’t using your CRM then the potential of this incredible technology is wasted.
 Get creative and think up ways that encourage staff to use the CRM.
 For example, reward those sales that have been entered through the CRM and those that haven’t been don’t get acknowledged.
 When there is enough data, show your staff what their efforts are contributing to.

 - Forgetting that business processes need to change to fit with the new technology

 One of the benefits of CRM technology is that it introduces new and efficient ways of doing things.
 It also requires a new way of doing things to get the best out of the system.
 This means that customer service and back-office processes should be re-assessed as part of the CRM implementation process.

 It is worth sitting down with a team of people that represent each area of the business, writing out the current processes and seeing where changes need to be made.
 Once this has been identified, effective change management will be required which requires engagement and support from all employees.
 This will help with training and getting to know the CRM as well by giving its functions a context.

 - Making light of data integration

-Locate all areas of company customer data; extract the data and import into your new CRM.
+Locate all areas of company client data; extract the data and import into your new CRM.
 It is likely that your company has other software technology that performs other tasks that a CRM cannot.
 Talk to your CRM provider and find out whether your other software and CRM can be integrated to share data.
-This will eliminate doubling up of work and increase the accuracy and cleanliness of your customer data.
+This will eliminate doubling up of work and increase the accuracy and cleanliness of your client data.